 For instant drug screening, we use a multi drug 6 Panel urine drug testing kit which tests for illicit drugs including:

 The practice has a variety of adult vaccines available on site.
-Such as Yellow Fever Vaccination, Hepatitis A and B Vaccines, Flu Vaccination and can be purchased without a prescription.
+Such as Hepatitis A and B vaccines, diphtheria and tetanus vaccines and the flu vaccination which can be purchased without a prescription.
 If the vaccine is unavailable the GP will provide you with a script to purchase the vaccine you need elsewhere.

 Our doctors care for all ages of children from birth onwards.
 We provide 6 week post natal checks for mothers and babies and encourage you to bring in your baby's Red book (Health & Development Book) to keep us updated on growth patterns and to record immunisations.